Welcome to our Fire Halls

 6960 Gilbert Road, Richmond, BC V7C 3V4

-In addition to being an operational fire hall, it will be home to Richmond Fire-Rescue’s administration, Fire Prevention and Community Relations.
-The City’s Emergency Programs Department will also be located at the hall.
+In addition to being an operational Fire Hall, Brighouse is home to Richmond Fire-Rescue’s administration, Fire Prevention, Community Relations, and Emergency Programs Branches.

 No. 2 Hall